flocked/AdvancedCollectionTableView-iOS/README.md

 }
 ```

-## UITableView Header/Footer View Registration
+## UITableView Section View Registration

-A registration for the table view’s header/footer views.
+A registration for the table view’s header/footer section views.

+The following example creates a section view registration for views of type `UITableViewHeaderFooterView` for sections with strings.
+Each section header views default content configuration text displays its section string.

 ```swift
 let sectionViewRegistration = UITableView.SectionViewRegistration<UITableViewHeaderFooterView, String> {